Jacob-DeCrane/event-flows/docs/patterns/domain-driven-design.md

 Each context has its own model, events, and aggregates.

-## DDD Building Blocks in EventFlow
+## DDD Building Blocks in EventFlows

 ### Entities